 We evaluate performance based on profit or loss from operations before income taxes not including nonrecurring gains and losses.
 Reportable segments are defined primarily by product and type of customer.
 Segments are responsible for the sales, marketing and development of their products and services.
-Other than our Health and Nutrition segment, the segments do not have separate accounting, administration, customer service or purchasing functions.
 We allocate certain corporate expenses to our operating segments.
 There are no intersegment sales and no operating segments have been aggregated.
 No single customer's revenues amounted to 10% or more of our total revenue.
 Sales are primarily within the United States and all assets are located within the United States.